-However, despite the impressive charts and formulas, the entire analysis is based on an estimate of the progressive apparent distance between the Saturn V and the exhaust plume of the first-stage retrorockets; an estimate made purely by examining blurry footage from one of NASA’s tracking cameras (Figure 7-10).
+Moreover, Pokrovsky’s argument is based on an estimate of the progressive apparent distance between the Saturn V and the exhaust plume of the first-stage retrorockets; an estimate made purely by examining blurry footage from one of NASA’s tracking cameras (Figure 7.10-1).
 It is quite hard to measure the exact point where a rocket plume ends.

 Moreover, Pokrovsky assumes that the retrorocket plume somehow stopped in mid-air, instantaneously losing the tremendous speed of the spacecraft that generated it, and therefore can be used as a fixed reference point to calculate the speed of the Saturn V rocket.
 But the first stage separated from the rest of the spacecraft (Figure 7-11) at an altitude of over 61,000 meters (200,000 feet), where the atmosphere is approximately 10,000 times thinner that at sea level, so there was no significant air resistance to slow the plume or stop it.
-By inertia it would continue to climb, chasing the rocket and thus biasing any visual estimate of distance and speed.
+Presumably, by inertia this plume would continue to climb, chasing the rocket and thus biasing any visual estimate of distance and speed.

-Figure 7-11.
+Figure 7.10-2.
 Separation of the first stage of the Saturn V during the Apollo 11 flight.
 Detail from NASA photo S69-39958.